Home Login

 Copyright Information

-Film School Online! courses are registered with the United States Copyright Office, Library of Congress.
+Film School Online courses are registered with the United States Copyright Office, Library of Congress.
 The registration number is #TXu 968-574.
-You cannot reprint or resell this material, in whole or part, without express written permission.
+You cannot reprint, resell, or import this material, in whole or part, without express written permission.
 Unauthorized use is a violation of the law under Title 17, United States Code; Digital Millennium Copyright Act (DMCA); and TRIPS International Agreement, World Trade Organization.
 In the event of infringement, the publisher (domain owner), web hosting company (ISP), and associated search engines will be put on legal notice as per the procedures set down in Section 512, DMCA.

 Links